sarath49/pdf_to_imagefield/README.txt

   to be generated.
 - Next add a filefield to your chosen content type and choose 'PDF to Image' as the widget.
+  This filefield should be configured to only accept PDF file types.
 - When configuring this field, you will be required to link the uploaded file field with the target image field.
-- You can add imagecache handling to the image field rendering as normal to adjust the size of the results and how they display on the page.
+- You can add image style handling to the image field rendering as normal to adjust the size of the results and how they display on the page.

 == Processing ==